smoge/FlexAudioBackend/README.md

 # FlexAudioBackend

 FlexAudioBackend is an experimental project.
+It's just for learning audio systems and software design in Linux.
+It does not offer anything "new".

 The goal is to explore the possibility of creating audio applications that can work with both JACK and PipeWire without changing the core application logic.

 ## Current Status